Are You Suffering Under A Pile Of Debt? Here's How To Get Out…

 Let’s start with a five step process for reducing spending…

 Contact your creditors immediately and try to negotiate special terms.
 You may be surprised how helpful they can be if you just ask.
 It costs you nothing and the worst that can happen is they refuse.

-If your existing lender won’t work with you then look into balance transfers and consolidate all loans onto the lowest interest card.
+If your existing lender won’t work with you, then look into balance transfers and consolidate all your loans onto the lowest interest credit card.
 Just be careful of balance transfer fees and other hidden costs.
-Examine the fine print first to make sure it’s really a benefit.
+Examine the fine print first to make sure it’s beneficial.

 Do it now before moving onto the next step.
 This will force you to live within your means – now!

 Step 2 – Raise Awareness Through Tracking

 Once credit is inaccessible and you’ve done everything possible to reduce the bleeding, the next step is to track your spending.

 This isn't a budget.
 You're tracking where the money is going to raise your awareness of your spending habits.

 - Is it to entertain yourself when you are bored?

 - Is it on spontaneous purchases instead of planned needs?